 The good news is that over a short time you build up these muscles and feel better and more powerful.

-Some people get concerned about sweating, particularly if they’re riding to work or out to dinner.
-One key point to remember is that riding an upright city bike at 10-13 MPH will often result in less sweat than walking in the same temp and humidity.
+Riding an upright city bike at 10-13 MPH will often result in less sweat than walking in the same temp and humidity but most importantly is that it results in much less bacteria.